LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/studio.rst

 .. figure:: figures/404-response.png
    :alt: Postman 404 response for a non-existent resource

-   Postman 404 response for a non-existent resource
+   We got a 404 response when requesting a resource that cannot be found on the server

 Delete a Coding Event
 ^^^^^^^^^^^^^^^^^^^^^